mkm29/uds-k3d-calico/README.md

 ## Overview

-The UDS K3d package creates a k3d cluster with the following features:
+The UDS k3d Calico package creates a k3d cluster with the following features:

-- **K3d cluster** with configurable nodes (default: 1 server, 2 workers)
+- **k3d cluster** with configurable nodes (default: 1 server, 2 workers)
 - **Calico CNI v1.29.0** with Tigera Operator for advanced networking
 - **eBPF dataplane** support for optimal performance (enabled by default)
 - **VXLAN cross-subnet** encapsulation for pod-to-pod communication